8 ways businesses can pivot out of Covid-19 and not just survive, but thrive.

 Now’s the time to put those ideas you’ve put on the backburner to the test.
 To tool up, dig deep and pivot, if need be.
-To get creative with what you’ve already got and imagine what could be.
+To start a small business at home or get creative with what you’ve already got and what it could be.
 To show your customers you’re on top of things and show the virus what you’re made of.
 And, ultimately, do more than just survive.

 1. Sell gift vouchers

 Soothe your cash flow woes by selling gift vouchers that customers can redeem in the future.
 It’s a leap of faith on their part but try to throw in extra value (such as a free drink on arrival, 120% of their value or a special gold card) to sweeten the deal.

 Whatever you decide, make sure you shout about it.
 For example, I’d suggest putting ‘🎟️’ (the ticket emoji) after your social profile and pinning a tweet about the vouchers.
 Many a shop, theatre and music venue adopted this tactic since it was publish.
 The good people at Editors Keys used the signal to support independent businesses in their local area.

 Idea: If you're an independent business and do gift vouchers put '🎟️' after your social profile.— Stu Goulden (@StuGoulden) March 17, 2020

 People want to support you through this.
 RT if you agree.

 2. Curate and entertain

 We all need cheering up, that’s for sure.
 Offer your customers a ray of sunshine in these dark times by giving them something to put in their diary.
 Even better if it has a social angle!